 We loaded the game save at “Saint Denis” on RDR2 as this is where we do our benchmarking on the videos.
 Again we see a very noticeable difference, with the SATA connected drive taking around 30% longer than the NVMe.
 This makes the NVMe drive quite useful again, especially if you are going to be repeating the odd mission, saving you around 12 seconds on this particular load.

 Assassins Creed: Odyssey, Shadow Of The Tomb Raider, The Witcher 3

 All three of these gaming titles showed little difference when loading the levels we run for our benchmarking, showing a minimal gain when moving to an NVMe drive.
 The save loads included: Argolis for Assassins Creed, the game save “City Of The Serpent” for SOTR, and the game save in the city Novigrad for The Witcher 3.

 The WD Blue SN550 is perfect for those looking to increase boot times on a budget.
 The Blue model’s price to performance is superb and while the synthetics may lag behind the Black model quite a bit, the in-game and application performance were just as good.

 Crucial’s P1 drive remains competitively priced, yet lacks the sleek design of the WD Blue – but both are great for those light workloads and boot times.
 This drive performed consistently and does so at a low cost, with it performing acceptably even under heavy writes.

-With a five year warranty and a great price to performance, the Blue Sn550 is a great chapter alternative worth your consideration.
+With a five year warranty and a great price to performance, the Blue Sn550 is a great cheaper alternative worth your consideration, and is highly recommended.